 But it’s true friends, and the magical colour?
 White.

-Anyone that has tired to find themselves a white paint in recent years will have realised there’s a little more to white that meets the eye.
+Anyone that has tired to find themselves the best white paint in recent years will have realised there’s a little more to white that meets the eye.
 But it’s doesn’t need to be complicated.

 Today, there are hundreds of shades of white paint available, but the crucial component to understanding the undertone, the rooms lighting and what mood you’d like to create.